rickmacgillis/hackfastalgos/README.md

 functionality.
 However built in functions do not always give you the fine tuning capabilities required when working with larger datasets.

+This library also serves the purpose of aiding web developers in their conquest of learning algorithms and data structures.
+If you intend to use the library as a learning or teaching tool, be advised that there are often multiple ways to write the algorithm concepts.
+For instance, MergeSort does not need to run its recursion asynchronously, and certain programming languages do not support asynchronous work-flows.
+The anthem of any good algorithm designer is, "Can we make it better (faster/more memory efficient/more memory focused)?"

 List of Algorithms
 ------------------